raspberrypilearning/comic-character/en/step_4.md

 ## Show/Hide elements

-In this step, you will continue building the functionality of the superhero character creation form.
+In this step, you will continue building the functionality of your superhero character creation form.
 You will use JavaScript to add interactivity and a summary display.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step4" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 The submit buttons on your comicbook page can be used to update each section.

 You will create functions that will use the `submit` buttons as a trigger.

+You will use more DOM methods to manipulate your web page and create interactions.

+--- collapse ---

+---
+title: What are DOM Methods?
+---

+--- /collapse ---

 --- task ---